Squirrel

 Keep Wildlife Wild

-Tip: If you find a very young squirrel with its eyes still sealed shut, it has probably fallen from its nest.
+Tip: If you find a very young squirrel with its eyes closed, it has probably fallen from its nest.
 If the kit is not injured, it should be placed back in its nest, if it is safe to do so.
-If the kit cannot safely be placed back in its nest, place it at the base of the nest tree on a soft, ravel-free cloth (i.e. no loose strings) during daylight hours.
+If the kit cannot be safely placed back in its nest, place it at the base of the nest tree on a soft, ravel-free cloth (i.e., no loose strings) during daylight hours.
 There is a good chance the mother will find the kit and return it to the nest herself.
-Keep an eye on the young squirrel from indoors or from a distance so your presence doesn't prevent the mother from returning, and so you can watch for possible predators.
-Unless the mother hasn't picked up the kit after two hours, or if a squirrel is injured or acting friendly and following people or pets, it should be left alone.
+Keep an eye on the young squirrel from indoors or from a distance so your presence doesn't prevent the mother from returning and so you can watch for possible predators.